What is a Headless CMS? – Benefits and Features Explained

 The word “headless” derives from the idea of slicing the “head” (front end) off the “body” (the back end).
 To grasp what a headless CMS is, it’s helpful first to consider what a typical content management system is and what it’s intended to do.

-Difference between Traditional (Normal) CMS vs Headless CMS
+Differences between Traditional (Normal) CMS and Headless CMS

 On the other hand, a headless CMS separates the content creation and management functions from the presentation layer.
 It provides an API (Application Programming Interface) that can be used to access the content from any application or device.
 This allows developers to create custom front-end experiences using any programming language or framework they prefer, such as React, Vue, or Angular.
 With a headless CMS, the content is stored and managed separately from the presentation layer, providing greater flexibility and more efficient content delivery across multiple platforms and devices.